sanjivch/portfolio/_posts/03_Agents.md

 # AI Agents

 1. Need an LLM - it is the brain of the agent!
-They provide the foundation for understanding and generating human language.
+Theynpm provide the foundation for understanding and generating human language.

 ## Chat Templates - Key points